 (Are you covering math, science, spelling, etc.?)

-3. Search online for lesson plans, activities, crafts, worksheets, videos, coloring sheets, and recipes on your topic.
-(For example, search “hot air balloon lesson plans.”)
+3. Search online for lesson plans, activities, crafts, worksheets, videos, coloring sheets, and recipes on your topic, or check out our lists of theme lessons.

 I say loosely because in homeschooling you have the opportunity to adapt and change as you need.

 5. Reserve books from the library on the topic.

 Get Unit Studies for Homeschool Curriculum

 Want to get homeschool unit studies that are already prepared?

 (This is a great way to go, especially if you’re just starting out with this method or new to homeschooling.)